DKFZ-OpenMedPhys/deep-learning-for-neutron-dosimetry-with-FNTDs/README.md

 Output:
 - imagesTs_tracks_extended (15)
 - labelsPredict_PP_extended (15)
-- number_of_tracks.xlsx (15)
+- number_of_tracks_extended.xlsx (15)

 It has to be applied for each test sub-dataset.
-You can copy the mentioned input into "scripts/number_of_tracks_testset_extended/", run the script, get an excel "number_of_tracks.xlsx" (15), one by one for each subset, and copy the results into the summary excel sheet "number_of_tracks_testset_extended.xlsx" that contains all subsets.
+You can copy the mentioned input into "scripts/number_of_tracks_testset_extended/", run the script, get an excel "number_of_tracks_extended.xlsx" (15), one by one for each subset, and copy the results into the summary excel sheet "number_of_tracks_testset_extended.xlsx" that contains all subsets.